Implicit shock tracking for unsteady flows by the method of lines: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the Director, Office of Science, Office of Advanced Scientific Computing Research, U.S. Department of Energy under Contract No. DE-AC02-05CH11231 and by the Air Force Office of Scientific Research (AFOSR) under award number FA9550-20-1-0236.
+This material is based upon work supported by the Air Force Office of Scientific Research (AFOSR) under award numbers FA9550-20-1-0236, FA9550-22-1-0002, and FA9550-22-1-0004.
 The content of this publication does not necessarily reflect the position or policy of any of these supporters, and no official endorsement should be inferred.